The Bible says in First Peter 4:8, And above all things have fervent charity among

 not surprised to see that the first thing that Peter writes about is the

-are of the spirit of the antichrist hate the followers of Jesus.
-Perhaps the
+of the spirit of the antichrist hate the followers of Jesus.
+Perhaps the only

-only way to prove that you are truly a believer in Christ is to have love for
+way to prove that you are truly a believer in Christ is to have love for all of

-all of the other believers in Christ.
-The Apostle John seemed to indicate that
+the other believers in Christ.
+The Apostle John seemed to indicate that very

 because that darkness hath blinded his eyes.
 Once you find out that a person is a brother or sister in

-Christ, then make sure that you love them.
+Christ, then make sure that you love that person.
+That would cure most of the

 Peter said to make sure that you love your brothers and sisters in